UT-LCA/scale-cnn/README.md

 python3 scale-cnn.py explore_layer -l ../layers/examples/tiny_darknet_conv1.json -i ../layers/td_conv1/td_conv1_implementations.txt -ss --cost_function default
 ```

-The synthesis command does the same thing, but this lets you skip the lengthy syntheses with `-ss` and lets you choose a different cost function without having to re-synthesize everything.
+The synthesis command does the same thing, but this lets you skip the lengthy syntheses with `-ss` (skip synthesis) and lets you choose a different cost function without having to re-synthesize everything.
+In retrospect, these probably should have been split up as separate commands, since it is a bit confusing.
+The "explore\_layer" command both performs the synthesis step ands run the analysis.
+To just run the analysis after synthesis has finished without running all the syntheses again, you run "explore\_layer" again while skipping synthesis.

 ### Network Generation